PBPisupati/mcis6273-f23-datamining/semester_goals.md

 # My Semester Goals in Data Mining

-- **Deep Understanding**: Master data mining concepts and algorithms.
+- Through this course, I like to learn and understand deeply **The concepts of data mining and algorithms**.

-- **Practical Skills**: Apply data preprocessing and model evaluation effectively.
+- I would like to practice thoroughly the concepts and apply the *data preprocessing and model evaluation* effectively.

-- **Real-World Impact**: Contribute to meaningful projects and stay updated on industry trends.
+- By the end of this course I would like to gain hands-on experience in the range of data mining algorithms, such as decision trees, clustering, association rule mining, and neural networks.